Miss Universe 1976

-Miss Universe 1976, the 25th Miss Universe pageant, was held on 11 July 1976 at the Lee Theatre in Hong Kong.
+Miss Universe 1976 was the 25th Miss Universe pageant, held at the Lee Theatre in Hong Kong, on 11 July 1976.
 Rina Messinger of Israel was crowned by Anne Marie Pohtamo of Finland.
 This was the first and only time that an Israeli has won the competition.
 It was the only time in the pageant's history that the event was held in Hong Kong.